DefinitelyTyped/DefinitelyTyped/README.md

 These are typically cases where the upstream package extends another package and assumes it exists, so _should_ have declared a peer dependency as it extends another package, but did not.
 For example, `chai-match-pattern` extends `chai`, but does not declare a peer dependency on `chai`, but needs it to function. `@types/chai-match-pattern` should have a peer dependency on `@types/chai`.

-If a package simply exposes types from another package as a part of its API due to a regular dependency in the upstream package, it should not use a peer dependency.
+If a package simply exposes types from another package as a part of its API due to a regular dependency in the upstream package, it _should not_ use a peer dependency.
-For example, `express` has `qs` in its `"dependencies"`, so when users install `express`, they don't need to manually install `qs` as well.
+For example, `express` has `qs` in its `"dependencies"`.
+When users install `express`, they don't need to manually install `qs`.
 Likewise, `@types/express` has `@types/qs` in its `"dependencies"`.
 It would be incorrect to declare `@types/qs` as a peer dependency of `@types/express`, since that would require some downstream consumers to manually install `@types/qs`.

 #### `.npmignore`